xuanpingren/chew-apache2/README.md

 # chew-apache2
-`chew-apache2` is a python script that analyses the Apache2 log file
+`chew-apache2` is a python script that analyses the Apache2 log file.

 Function
 ---------